Daytona USA 2: Power Edition

-In late 1998, a few months after the release of Battle on the Edge, Sega released an updated version, known as Daytona USA 2: Power Edition.
-Changes in this game include the environment of the beginner course; the dome and natural scenery that encircle the track in the regular release are removed, resulting in a "NASCAR Oval" look, though the course layout remains the same.
-Also included is the "Challenge" course option, which combines the three courses altogether.
-Along with slightly revamped handling physics, the beginner car's livery is redesigned.
-Added to Power Edition is the Hornet Classic car, the player car from Daytona USA with an altered design.
-The Hornet Classic was actually usable in Battle on the Edge, but the code to unlock it was unknown until December 31, 2020.

-The opponent cars' AI is also more aggressive in this version, and a change is made to one corner in the advanced course to balance out the difficulty.
+In late 1998, Sega released an updated version named Daytona USA 2: Power Edition with several changes to art and programming.

+Course changes include the environment of the beginner course; the dome and natural scenery that encircle the track in the regular release are removed, resulting in a traditional "NASCAR Oval" look, though the course layout remains the same.
+A change is made to one corner in the Advanced course to balance out the difficulty.
 Before this change, many players considered this particular corner the most difficult in the game.

+Handling physics were slightly revamped.
+The opponent cars' AI has been made more aggressive.
+A new "Challenge" course option combines the three courses together.
+The sponsorship on the beginner car's livery is changed.

 Unusual for an arcade game, there was also an official strategy guide released in Japan.
 This strategy guide featured developer interviews as well as comprehensive tips and hints compiled by a group of arcade driving game professionals known as Team Marubaku.
 The strategy guide has been out of print for a number of years and second-hand copies can command high prices.